 Not sure where to begin?
 We’ve gathered up four of the easiest, most effective social media marketing strategies — that cost $0 — to give your small business big business impact on social media today.

-1. First things first: Create a social media style guide and stick to it
+1. First things: Create a social media style guide and stick to it

 Companies large and small live and die by their style guides.
 Style guides keep your brand voice consistent across everything you do.

 A solid social media style guide is a practical marketing and sales tool that lets anyone new to your business hit the ground running.
 That means you can scale quickly, whether that’s by adding more services or bringing on an actual social media manager, or even just giving the appearance of operating at scale.